-87 The site is allocated in LDP2 for 1,600 dwellings and NHST were formally consulted during the plan-making process.
-However, neither NHST or the HCSP provided feedback at the time of the site being allocated within LDP2.
-In any case, as this is an application for 159 dwellings from within the 1,600 dwelling allocation the impact on local infrastructure has been accounted for.
-Also, the approved masterplan from the In-Principle permission for the overall allocated site looks to provide a local centre, including health and social care facilities (doctors and dentist) at a later phase.
-In the longer term it is anticipated that a new health care centre will be provided and the NHST will be consulted prior to the delivery of a new centre.

-88 For the reasons discussed above, it is appropriate to consider this application within the parameters of LDP2 and the plan process.
+- The site is allocated in LDP2 for 1,600 dwellings and NHST were formally consulted during the plan-making process.
+However, neither NHST nor the HCSP provided feedback at the time of the site being allocated within LDP2.
+In any case, as this is an application for 66 dwellings from within the 1,600 dwelling allocation the impact on local infrastructure has been accounted for.
+Also, the approved PPP masterplan provides a local centre, which could include health and social care facilities (doctors and dentist) at a later phase.
+In the longer term it is anticipated that a new health care centre will be provided and the NHST will be consulted prior to the delivery of a new centre. - 92 For the reasons discussed above, it is appropriate to consider this application within the parameters of LDP2 and the plan process.
 The development of the overall site should be assessed based on the requirements of LDP2 Policy 5 and the H15 Site Specific Requirements and, within the identified capacity range, it is not possible to seek developer contributions for health infrastructure.